mhansen/jekyll-blog/_posts/2010-01-15-dynamic-patterns.markdown

 ### Observer Pattern
 The Observer pattern calls a function somewhere when an object changes.
 Of course, this gets simpler when functions are first-class.
-Without first-class functions, observers need to inherit a common base class.
+Without first-class functions, observers need to implement a common interface.
 With first-class functions, you can maintain a list of observers as a list of functions, and one object can observe many others easily.